postgres-plr/plr/userguide.md

 ## R Function Names <a name='rfunction-names'></a>

-In PostgreSQL, one and the same function name can be used for different functions as long as the number of arguments or their types differ.
+In PostgreSQL, a function name can be used for different functions as long as the number of arguments or their types differ.
 R, however, requires all function names to be distinct.
 PL/R deals with this by constructing the internal R function names as a concatenation of the string “PLR” with the object ID of the procedure’s `pg_proc`.
 Thus, PostgreSQL functions with the same name and different argument